SumoLogic/sumologic-documentation/docs/integrations/google/compute-engine.md

 Google Compute Engine is the Infrastructure as a Service component of Google Cloud Platform that delivers virtual machines running in Google's data centers and worldwide fiber network.
 The Sumo Logic App for Google Compute Engine helps you monitor your infrastructure by providing preconfigured dashboards that allow you to view the activities, users, and message severity of your Google Compute Engine infrastructure.

+## Collecting Logs for Google Compute Engine

+This page describes the Sumo pipeline for ingesting logs from Google Cloud Platform (GCP) services, and provides instructions for collecting logs from Google Compute Engine.

 ### Log Types
-1

 * [Google Cloud Audit Logs](https://cloud.google.com/logging/docs/audit/) - These logs track events on multiple [GCP services](https://cloud.google.com/logging/docs/audit/#services), including Compute Engine, IAM, and App Engine.
 * [Compute Engine Activity Logs](https://cloud.google.com/compute/docs/activity-logs) - These logs provide information about Compute Engine API calls, operations, and system events.

-## Collect Logs for Google Compute Engine

-This page describes the Sumo pipeline for ingesting logs from Google Cloud Platform (GCP) services, and provides instructions for collecting logs from Google Compute Engine.

 ### Collection process for GCP services